jatkins23/GIS_Political_Polarization_Project/README.md

 More importantly, the goal was to better familiarize myself with tools like the Twitter Search API (particularly with regards to geodata), Google Geocoder, Sentiment Analysis, ArcMAp, and precinct-level election data, as well as to work on my GIS and coding skills.

-Please view the accompanying paper or final poster for a more elaborate discussion of the results (however, both were unfortunately rushed because of the massive amount of time spent dealing with the intricacies/limitations of the free versions of the Twitter API and Google Geocoder).
+Please view the accompanying paper or final poster for a more elaborate discussion of the results.